Any-resolution Training for High-resolution Image Synthesis: Conclusion

-\myparagraph{Acknowledgements.} We thank Taesung Park for help in dataset collection.
-LC is supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1745302 and Adobe Research Fellowship.
-This work was started while LC was an intern at Adobe Research.
+We thank Assaf Shocher for feedback and Taesung Park for dataset collection advice.
+LC is supported by the NSF Graduate Research Fellowship under Grant No. 1745302 and Adobe Research Fellowship.
+This work was started while LC was an intern at Adobe Research and was supported in part by an Adobe gift.